kjkasi/EasyNetQWiki/Documentation/Re-Submitting-Error-Messages-With-EasyNetQ.Hosepipe.md

 	p	the password to connect with.
 Default is 'guest' q	the queue name to take messages from, or publish them to. o	the directory to output messages to.
-Default is current directory.
+Default is current directory. n	the maximum number of messages to retrieve.
+Default is 1000.

 ###Examples